 It won’t be a problem for baby.
 For you, the constipation will probably just be a nuisance, but in some cases, it does lead to serious medical problems such as hemorrhoids, rectal bleeding and rectal fissures.

-The first step in treating constipation is to make sure you’re drinking lots of water (at least eight glasses a day), consuming enough fiber (as in fruits and vegetables) and getting ample activity (try walking 20 to 30 minutes daily).
+The first step in finding constipation relief is to make sure you’re drinking lots of water (at least eight glasses a day), consuming enough fiber (as in fruits and vegetables) and getting ample activity (try walking 20 to 30 minutes daily).
 If the constipation persists, Metamucil or a mild stool softener such as Colace can help.
-If you’re taking iron supplements, these may be contributing to your constipation — talk with your doctor about possible alternatives.
-In general, mineral oils, oral laxatives, enemas and rectal suppositories should be taken only after discussion with your physician, because they may stimulate labor.
+If you’re taking iron supplements, these may be contributing to your constipation—talk with your doctor about possible alternatives.
+In general, mineral oils, oral laxatives, enemas and rectal suppositories should be taken only after talking with your doctor, because they may stimulate labor.

-Drink plenty of water and keep eating those fruits and veggies.
+Drinking plenty of water and eating those fruits and veggies can help prevent constipation later in pregnancy.
 Staying active can help prevent constipation too.

 “I’ve had some constipation lately, and the only thing that seemed to ease it was Metamucil (recommended by my doctor).”